IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

     Position: Admin
     Email: dataverse@mailinator.com

-Log in as the user dataverseAdmin and change these values to suit your installation.
+Log in as the user dataverseAdmin with the password "admin" and change these values to suit your installation.

-(Alteratively, you can modify the file ``dvinstall/data/user-admin.json`` in the installer bundle **before** you run the installer).
+(Alteratively, you can modify the file ``dvinstall/data/user-admin.json`` in the installer bundle **before** you run the installer.
+The password is in ``dvinstall/setup-all.sh``, which references this JSON file.)

 Solr Configuration
 ++++++++++++++++++